qmk/qmk_firmware/users/ericgebhart/readme.md

 ```
 // Layer/none, encoder index 0/1, CW_KC, CCW_KC, Qualifying mod or none
 // LAYER_NONE and MOD_NONE for a single use.
-// LEFT and RIGHT for index. - not sure about more than 2.
+// LEFT and RIGHT for index. they go on from there, 2, 3, etc
 // if one encoder, LEFT/0, is the first one, on the master side.

 // default encoders, all layers no mods.